 What is a classical education?

 Our vision of a classical education is essential to utilize that which is truly best in approach and has stood the test of time.
 This does not mean a blind preference for things ancient over things modern.
-Rather it means a commitment to examine works from across the ages and determine which ones are most worthy of our children’s attention.
+Rather, it means a commitment to examine works from across the ages and determine which ones are most worthy of our children’s attention.
 This commitment does, however, lead one to include more ancient authors than one would read in a contemporary public classroom.
-It's about an approach that follows a clear pattern of learning--first knowledge, then understanding, then wisdom.
+It is about an approach that follows a clear pattern of learning--first knowledge, then understanding, then wisdom.
 It is using tools that are genuinely focused on learning and not just on political correctness, teaching trends, cultural whims, or teaching to a test.
-It really means using time-tested ways and method to teach students ensuring they are best equipped for a life of learning.
+It really means using time-tested ways and methods to teach students, ensuring they are best equipped for a life of learning.

 What is the Trivium?

 The Trivium is a course of study developed in the Middle Ages and reintroduced in Christian education circles in the 20th century by leaders such as Dorothy Sayers and C. S. Lewis.
 Each academic subject consists of its grammar (accumulation of facts), logic (the study of ordered relationships between these facts), and rhetoric (presentation of this information).
 These elements correspond to three stages of child development.

 Young children love accumulating and memorizing facts.
 This early age corresponds to the grammar stage.

 When children are around junior high age, they begin to challenge ideas they have previously taken for granted.
 In keeping with this development, children are taught to argue using formal logic.

 During the high school years, children learn to present their knowledge through well-written papers, rigorously conducted experiments, tightly constructed arguments, effective debate, and persuasive oral presentations.